nguyenxuanluu/privacy/lunarcalendar.md

 # Lunar Calendar

-Lunar calendar is a productivity applications for mobile.
+Lunar calendar is a productivity application for mobile.
 This app was designed by xCourtesy team.
 This app doesn't contain any advertisement.
 Some features is purchased-for-use.

 # Privacy